 What’s immediately noticeable about Alfanet is the simplicity of their website and services.
 They focus only on website hosting and domain registration, which means that (unlike other companies) they do not offer beginner-friendly tools such as a website builder or a one-click installer for popular programs.
 Nor do they offer dedicated servers or virtual private servers for companies looking to scale.

 In terms of uptime, Alfanet aims to ensure 99% availability.
 It’s great how they include a commitment to 99% availability, but it’s not clear what recourse is available if they do not hit their target uptime.
-It’s a similar situation with the claim to “unlimited” data transfer in all packages, which of course is hard to substantiate.
-It’s one of my personal bugbears that companies sometimes make outlandish claims rather than coming up with concrete limits.
+The claim of “unlimited” data transfer in all packages is another one of those situations that is difficult to prove or verify.
+It’s one of those things that personally annoys me when companies make extravagant claims instead of providing clear and definite limits.

 Pricing and Support